uiowa/uiowa/README.md

 `npm rebuild node-sass`

 This should not result in any changes to yarn.lock.
 If you try to compile back on the VM, you'll need to rebuild it there or run `blt frontend` again to match production.
+Note that you do not need to use NVM on the VM - it is not installed.

 ## Databases
 Use [SequelPro](https://www.sequelpro.com/) to [connect to DrupalVM](http://docs.drupalvm.com/en/latest/configurations/databases-mysql/#connect-using-sequel-pro-or-a-similar-client).